maclav3/gitlab-changelog/README.md

 8. Select **Create personal access token**.
 9. Copy the token and store it securely (you won't be able to see it again).

+### GitLab Project ID

+To find your GitLab Project ID:
+1. Navigate to your project on GitLab.
+2. Go to **Settings > General**.
+3. The Project ID is displayed in a text box at the top of the page.

 ### Environment Variables

 Set the required environment variables: